 I’ve been a MoneyWell user for x years.
 Don’t I get something for being a loyal user?

 Thanks for your loyalty.
 We really appreciate it.
 Apple don’t provide a mechanism on the Mac App Store that allows us to offer individual coupons for discounted subscription.
-As a result, we’ve decided the best thing we can do is to provide an introductory offer: For the next month, you can get the first year of an annual subscription for $9.99.
+As a result, we’ve decided the best thing we can do is to provide an introductory offer: Until the end of March 2023, you can get the first year of an annual subscription for $9.99.
 You don’t need any kind of code to get the offer, if you download the app via the Mac App Store and take out the subscription, you should get the discounted price automatically.

 I don’t want to pay for a subscription.
 What will happen?